zacksmithrtr/codesamples/README.md

 # codesamples
 None of these samples are particularly complex or challenging, but I believe they show my consistent approach to problems.
+I have not refactored code from past projects.